Hello, I'm Adam Gashlin, a computer programmer and aspiring game designer.

 USF is a format for storing music from Nintendo 64 games, in the spirit of SPC, using Neill Corlett's PSF container.
 150+ soundtracks have been extracted in this format, for playback with a stripped down N64 emulator.

-I have built a bunch of small tools for extracting and converting archives and audio formats used in various games.
+I built a bunch of small tools for extracting and converting archives and audio formats used in various games.

 I have a small collection of original soundtracks and arranged albums.